British Showjumping

 Clean Sport Policy

-In the case of the British Showjumping it will be effective from 1st April 2011 .
-The new system, which is a requirement of our affiliation to the FEI, will apply to all affiliated members of British Showjumping at every level.
-Since the system closely mirrors the FEI system it should be relatively familiar to internationally registered members.
-However, those who do not compete internationally will need to take on board some new concepts.
+The system, which is a requirement of our affiliation to the FEI, applies to all affiliated members of British Showjumping at every level.
+The system closely mirrors the FEI system and should be relatively familiar to internationally registered members.
+However, those who do not compete internationally will need to take on board the concepts.

 What you need to know

-The first thing to appreciate is that the existing system continues up to and including31st March 2011 this year – nothing changes until then; same rules, same procedures.
-From 1st April 2011 things will change; there will be a new set of cross–discipline BEF Equine Anti-Doping and Controlled Medication Rules (“BEFAR”) and a new Prohibited List which will replicate the FEI List for adherence at National level.
+This is a set of cross–discipline BEF Equine Anti-Doping and Controlled Medication Rules (“BEFAR”) and a Prohibited List which will replicate the FEI List for adherence at National level.

 It may be possible to obtain a National Equine Therapeutic Use Exemption (“NETUE”) for a Controlled Medication Substance in advance of competing, but an NETUE will never be given for a Banned Substance.
 Similarly there are no threshold levels for Banned Substances.